sonic-net/SONiC/doc/voq/dynamic_host_hld.md

   2- neighbor first
       Perform direct lookup in pending DB  (Quick!)

-- A new show to display pending entries is created #show ip neighbor pending
+- A new show to display pending entries is created #show ip neighbor encap

-- New config knob added to Zebra: interface <foo> adjacency-route-enable
+- New config knob added to Zebra: interface <foo> host-routes-enable
   The interface submode is present for any type of interfaces CLI is required to avoid huge set of local adjacencies advertised in BGP